TGIF Program Overview

 From 2009-2012, the Berkeley Student Food Collective provided education and outreach to 32,780 people.

-The Cal Habitat Restoration Leadership program hosted restoration events with 250 volunteers from November 2010 - March 2011, clocking in 11,600 hours of restoration work for the removal of Periwinkle, Chilean Red Current, English Ivy, Algerian Ivy, and invasive grasses.
+From 2010-2011, The Cal Habitat Restoration Leadership program hosted restoration events with 250 volunteers, clocking in 11,600 hours of restoration work for the removal of Periwinkle, Chilean Red Current, English Ivy, Algerian Ivy, and invasive grasses.

-The Campus Bicycle Initiative hosted Campus Bike Day in 2011, which had over 500 attendees.
+In 2011, the Campus Bicycle Initiative hosted Campus Bike Day, which had over 500 attendees.

 During Food Day 2012, an estimated 1000 event attendees enjoyed educational activities organized by 11 food-related student groups and ate samples from 4 sustainable food companies.